dianfajar/danaoira.github.io/_posts/2017-06-07-d3js-selections-data-binding-scales.md

 We did a bar chart examples to practice selections and data binding.

-Since D3 is derived from JavaScript **DOM manipulation** is key.
+Since D3 is derived from JavaScript, **DOM manipulation** is key.
 The first encounter in D3 is with a **select** statement.
-Start of by selecting which DOM element to work with:
+Start off by selecting which DOM element to work with:

 #### Selection